Omer Yair

 Reichman University

-Peer-review: [** - with preregistered experiment(s)]
+Peer-review: [** - with preregistered analyses]

 (18**) Efrat, Asif, and Omer Yair.
-2024.
+2025.
 "Foreign Agents?
 Public Attitudes toward NGOs in a Backsliding Democracy."
-Political Studies.
+Political Studies 73(1): 218–239.
 Link Online Appendix Replication data

 (13) Peffley, Mark, Omer Yair, and Marc Hutchison.
 2024.
 "Right-Left Social Identity and the Polarization of Political Intolerance."
 Political Research Quarterly.
 77(1): 30–44.
 Link Online Appendix Replication data

 (14) Efrat, Asif, and Omer Yair.
 2024.
 "Should We Sell Arms to Human Rights Violators?
 What the Public Thinks."
-Defence and Peace Economics Link Online Appendix Replication data
+Defence and Peace Economics 35(6): 694–712.
+Link Online Appendix Replication data

 (12) Efrat, Asif, and Omer Yair.
 2023.
 International rankings and public opinion: Compliance, dismissal, or backlash?
-The Review of International Organizations 18:607–619.
+The Review of International Organizations 18: 607–619.
 Link Online Appendix Replication data

 (15**) Graham, Matthew H., and Omer Yair.
 2024.
 "Expressive Responding and Belief in 2020 Election Fraud."
-Political Behavior.
+Political Behavior 46(2): 1349–1374.
 Link Online Appendix Replication data

 (10) Oshri, Odelia, Omer Yair, and Leonie Huddy.
 2022.
 The Importance of Attachment to an Ideological Group in Multi-Party System: Evidence from Israel.
-Party Politics 28(6):1164–1175.
+Party Politics 28(6): 1164–1175.
 Link Online Appendix Replication data [Related information]

 (11**) Yair, Omer, and Brian F. Schaffner.
 2023.
 Response Decoupling and Partisans' Evaluations of Politicians' Transgressions.
-Political Behavior 45(4):1711–1733.
+Political Behavior 45(4): 1711–1733.
 Link Online Appendix Replication data

 (9) Sulitzeanu-Kenan, Raanan, Markus Tepe, and Omer Yair.
 2022.
 Public Sector Honesty and Corruption: Field Evidence from 40 Countries.
-Journal of Public Administration Research and Theory 32(2):310–325.
+Journal of Public Administration Research and Theory 32(2): 310–325.
 Link Online Appendix Replication data

 (8**) Yair, Omer.
 2021.
 The Hostile Mediator Phenomenon: When Threatened, Rival Partisans Perceive Various Mediators as Biased Against Their Group.
-Public Opinion Quarterly 85(3):864–886.
+Public Opinion Quarterly 85(3): 864–886.
 Link Online Appendix Replication data

 (7) Yair, Omer, and Raanan Sulitzeanu-Kenan.
 2021.
 Distance Breeds Alienation: Perceived Ideological Distance Lowers Students' Evaluations of Their Professors.
 Journal of Political Science Education 17(sup.
-1):794–806.
+1): 794–806.
 Link Online Appendix Replication Data

 (6) Huddy, Leonie, and Omer Yair.
 2021.
 Reducing Affective Polarization: Warm Group Relations or Policy Compromise?
-Political Psychology 42(2):291–309.
+Political Psychology 42(2): 291–309.
 Link Online Appendix Replication Data

 (5) Yair, Omer, and Gregory A. Huber.
 2020.
 How Robust is Evidence of Partisan Perceptual Bias in Survey Responses?
 A New Approach for Studying Expressive Responding.
-Public Opinion Quarterly 84(2):469–492.
+Public Opinion Quarterly 84(2): 469–492.
 Link Online Appendix Replication data

 (4) Yair, Omer, Raanan Sulitzeanu-Kenan, and Yoav Dotan.
 2020.
 Can Institutions Make Voters Care about Corruption?
-The Journal of Politics 82(4):1430–1442.
+The Journal of Politics 82(4): 1430–1442.
 Link Online Appendix Replication data

 (3) Yair, Omer, and Raanan Sulitzeanu-Kenan.
 2018.
 When Do We Care About Political Neutrality?
 The Hypocritical Nature of Reaction to Political Bias.
-PLOS ONE 13(5):e0196674.
+PLOS ONE 13(5): e0196674.
 Link Online Appendix

 (2) Yair, Omer, and Dan Miodownik.
 2016.
 Youth Bulge and Civil War: Why a Country’s Share of Young Adults Explains Only Non-ethnic Wars.
-Conflict Management and Peace Science 33(1):25–44.
+Conflict Management and Peace Science 33(1): 25–44.
 Link Online Appendix Replication data

 (1) Yair, Omer, and Raanan Sulitzeanu-Kenan.
 2015.
 Biased Judgment of Political Bias: Perceived Ideological Distance Increases Perceptions of Political Bias.
-Political Behavior 37(2):487–507.
+Political Behavior 37(2): 487–507.
 Link Online Appendix Replication data

 Book chapter: